GoldenTitab/GoldenTitab/README.md

 ## 🛠️ Current Focus

-🧠 Mastering complex animation chains with Framer Motion
-💾 Writing fast, scalable React components
+🧠 Learning How to Build a Website With Wordpress CMS
+💾 Learning Figma
 🎨 Learning advanced CSS art & motion design
-🧩 Experimenting with 3D visual storytelling using Three.js

 ---

 ## 🌿 Life + Code Rhythm

-> “Don’t just code it — choreograph it.” 💫
+> “Don’t just code it — choreograph it.”
-> Code that moves is code that breathes.
+> "Code that moves is code that breathes."
+> "The Guy Who Codes in FRONT of You..."
 ---

 ## 🎧 Mood Board